-E. Other Topics/Issues: DOL believes that the topic areas outlined above are worth examining.
+E. Other Topics/Issues:

+DOL believes that the topic areas outlined above are worth examining.
 Are there additional topic areas or issues that the NYSERDA partnership and evaluation teams would like to highlight regarding project and PFS implementation, the outcome payment structure, and/or any other areas?

-The project team does not highlight any further topics.
+The project team does not highlight any further topics at this time.